leebyron/react-loops/README.md

 React Loops are not an anti-pattern. `array.forEach()` is not an anti-pattern despite the existence of the `for..of` loop so neither should `<For>`.
 React Loops follows React's model of components as encapsulation of behavior and state.
-It also follows existing examples of the "render prop" pattern, such as [react-router](https://github.com/ReactTraining/react-router)'s  `<Route>` component, itself inspired by XSLT.
+It uses the "render prop" pattern, like [react-router](https://github.com/ReactTraining/react-router)'s  `<Route>` component, itself inspired by XSLT.

 React considers Angular (and Vue) style directives anti-patterns not because